 The wood frog is a fascinating organism to study in its own right.
-In addition, the adaptations that enable it to survive freezing may be helpful in understanding or even in dealing with human medical problems.
+In addition, the adaptations that enable it to survive freezing may be helpful in understanding and perhaps even in dealing with human medical problems.
 These problems include the safe freezing and thawing of organs for cryopreservation and transplants, a high glucose level in the body, and the safe resumption of blood flow after a heart attack or stroke.

 The Wood Frog

-There are two scientific names for the wood frog—Lithobates sylvaticus and Rana sylvatica.
+The word frog has two scientific names—Lithobates sylvaticus and Rana sylvatica.
 It's a small animal that is around 1.4 to 3.25 inches in length.
 The frog is brown, orange-red, or tan in colour.
-There is a dark line in front of each eye and a dark blotch behind it.
+It has a dark line in front of each eye and a dark blotch behind it.
 This pattern resembles a mask and is the most noticeable feature of the animal's appearance.
 The frog may also have dark, horizontal bars across the hind legs, a dark patch on the upper inside corner of each leg, and dark patches or speckles on other parts of the body.